josholiv/josh-website/src/blog/research-pub-cercor-effects-of-cortical-thickness-volume.md

 ---
 title: 'New paper in Cerebral Cortex!'
 pubDate: 2025-08-26
-description: 'Effects of cortical thickness, volume, and memory performance on age differences in neural reinstatement of scene information'
+description: 'Effects of cortical thickness, volume, and memory performance on age differences in neural reinstatement of scene information.'
 author: 'Josh Olivier'
 image:
     url: '/images/blog/paper-thumbnail/paper-thumbnail.jpg'